 Certain metals cannot be plated over one another without a barrier layer of metal between.
 For example a layer of nickel should be plated between copper and gold to keep the gold from migrating with the silver.
 RioGrande.com has great charts on their website which can be found with each plating solution to show you the steps in order for plating.
 Here is an example of the information offered with the 24K gold cyanide solution:

 Along with knowledge of the steps and becoming familiar with the characteristics of each plating solution, the most important consideration is SAFETY.
 When you get into plating various metals you can be dealing with very dangerous chemicals.
 24K gold is available in non-cyanide and Cyanide formulas.
 The cyanide is what makes the gold so rich and beautiful.
 But it can be fatal if misused.
 You need to wear a NIOSH mask, proper gloves, apron, goggles, and use a fume hood for ventilation just to name a few of the safety precautions.
 If you go to Rio Grande’s website and study each plating solution it will make sense what is involved for plating.
 This is not a casual craft.

 With all of this said, our controller is meant for the small jewelry-making studio for electroforming and plating on a small scale.
-Personally if I wanted to mass-produce plated pieces I would send my pieces to a commercial lab.
 I electroform with copper frequently and then I plate those pieces with various metals occasionally.
 This piece was a leaf that I electroformed with copper and then it was plated with nickel followed with 14K gold.